Find Affordable College Courses

 60 Yearly Graduations

 Oklahoma Christian University comes in at #12 on our list of the most popular colleges offering master's degrees in engineering.
 Roughly 2,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $24,550 per year, while in-state graduate students, on average, pay $11,250 per year.
-During the 2020-2021 academic year, 60 people received their master's degree in engineering from OC.
-Of these students, 32% were women and 55% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $24,550 per year, while in-state graduate students, on average, pay $10,440 per year.
+During the most recent year for which we have data, 60 people received their master's degree in engineering from OC.
+Of these students, 30% were women and 4% were members of underrepresented racial-ethnic groups.
+Data shows that OC graduates that hold this degree go on to make a median salary of $102,396.

 #14